jde-gr/star_wars_films/README.md

 ## Installed dependencies

 - React-Bootstrap.
-This framework is used to swap the layout among different device screen dimensions
+This framework is used to swap the layout among different device screen dimensions.
 - date-fns.
-To format dates without using moment (deprecated)
+To format dates without using moment (which is deprecated).
+- Material UI (MUI) and MUI icons.
+To show the back button on the film details page.
+- React Router v6.
+To set up routing into the SPA.

 ## Available Scripts